Diplomacy, Law and Global Change MA

 Start date

-September 2023
+September 2025

-January 2024
+January 2026

-May 2024
+May 2026

 Course overview

-Focusing on the emerging global order of the 21st century, this course provides an understanding of the development and contemporary practice of diplomacy and the rules of international law and helps prepare students with useful skills for careers in diplomatic services, international organisations, non-governmental organisations or international business.
+Focusing on the emerging global order of the 21st century, this course provides an understanding of the development and contemporary practice of diplomacy and the rules of international law and helps prepare you with useful skills for careers in diplomatic services, international organisations, non-governmental organisations or international business.

 5 QS Stars for Teaching and Facilities